cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 - "key_comparison" : Retrieve all (or a partition of) keys from the source, compare vault to the keys and create & stage deletion records for keys, that are not present anymore
 - "deletion_event_transformation" : Convert explicit deletion event messages into a deletion record that is staged
 - "stage_comparison" : The data retrieved and staged includes a complete set or partitions of the complete set.
 By comparing the whole vault against the stage, deletion records are created during the load from stage to the vault
-- "driving_key" : Apply the driving key deletion for the declared satellites
 - (more procedure names might be available in the actual load process implementation)

 **rule_comment**